 Born in South Korea, Song immigrated to the U.S. when she was six and attended K-12 public schools in Missouri, Illinois, and New Hampshire.
-She received a B.A. from Harvard College, an M.Phil from Oxford, and a Ph.D. from Yale.
-Prior to coming to Berkeley, she was Assistant Professor of Political Science and Affiliated Faculty in Philosophy and Women's & Gender Studies at M.I.T.
+She received a B.A. from Harvard College, MPhil from Oxford, and PhD from Yale.
+Prior to coming to Berkeley, she was Assistant Professor of Political Science and Affiliated Faculty in Philosophy and Women's & Gender Studies at MIT.
 She has been awarded fellowships from the Woodrow Wilson National Fellowship Foundation and the American Academy of Arts and Sciences.

-She holds a joint appointment with the UC Berkeley School of Law and is currently serving as Director of the Kadish Center for Morality, Law, & Public Affairs, which together with the Political Science and Philosophy Departments sponsors a weekly workshop in moral, political, and legal theory.
+From 2015 to 2020, Song served as director of Berkeley Law's Kadish Center for Morality, Law, & Public Affairs, which together with the Political Science and Philosophy Departments sponsors a weekly Workshop in Law, Philosophy, and Political theory.

 June 18, 2019: 'What was I in for?'
 A professor creates a civics class at UC-Berkeley called 'Ethics in the Age of Trump.'
 (Washington Post)